pachyderm/pachyderm/doc/fundamentals/distributed_computing.md

    ...
 ...
 ```

-And you need to process all the data for a given state together, `/*` would also be the desired glob pattern.
+and you need to process all the data for a given state together, `/*` would also be the desired glob pattern.
 You'd have one datum per state, meaning all the cities for a given state would be processed together by a single worker, but each state can be processed independently.

 If we instead used the glob pattern `/*/*` for the states example above, each `<city>.json` would be it's own datum.

-Glob patterns also let you take only a particular directory (or subset of directories) as inputs instead of the whole input repo.
+Glob patterns also let you take only a particular directory (or subset of directories) as an input atom instead of the whole input repo.
 If we create a pipeline that is specifically only for California, we can use a glob pattern of `/California/*` to only use the data in that directory as input to our pipeline.

 ### Only Processing New Data